trevordevore/levure/framework/helpers/logger/README.md

 #app.yml

 logger:
-   types: developer,error #in this case "error" is a custom type
+   types: developer,error,timer #in this case "timer" is a custom type
    target: console
    column-delimiter: 9
    row-delimiter: 10+13